Spitfire-Frozone/Phd-Markdowns/VHbb_2Lep_TriggerStudy_Part3.md

 cd SignalBoosted_METTrigger
 python /afs/cern.ch/work/d/dspiteri/VHbb/CxAODReaderCore_May2020/VHbb/CxAODOperations_VHbb/scripts/checkReaderFails.py Reader_2L_32-15_e_CUT_D1
 ~~~
+## (2) Old Samples Previous Trigger Regime.
+I implimented a switch, so it can always jus tbe turned off again!

 ## (3) New Samples Current Trigger Regime.
 The next easiest one to do, only requires a couple of line changes and those are to do with the location of the samples.